Blade of the 47 Ronin: Plot

-Unable to contact the other lords, Shinshiro leaves to find them while Aya, Onami, Mai, and Reo train Luna.
-Onami and Reo leave Luna under Aya's care to head for the hotel to rendezvous with Shinshiro and the other samurai lords; however, Yurei's ninjas ambush them, and the samurai lords, including Shinshiro are killed before Onami and Reo escape with Lord Nikko and Mai.
-Meanwhile, Luna has visions of Yurei, who tells her she is actually a witch descendant and starts exhibiting witch powers.
-Dash examines the sword Luna carries, learning that it is actually the Witch Blade, and has a vision, revealing that Onami is the true descendant of the 47 Ronin.
-Before he can relay the information to the others, Hana, who works for Yurei, kills him and Aya and steals the Witch Blade.
+Unable to contact the other lords, Shinshiro searches for them while Aya, Onami, Mai, and Reo train Luna.
+Onami and Reo leave Luna with Aya, but Yurei's ninjas ambush them, killing Shinshiro and the other samurai lords.
+Onami and Reo escape with Nikko and Mai.
+Meanwhile, Luna has visions of Yurei, who reveals that she is descended from witches and awakens her powers.
+Dash discovers that Luna's sword is the Witch Blade and has a vision identifying Onami as the true descendant of the 47 Ronin.
+Before he can tell the others, Hana, secretly working for Yurei, kills Dash and Aya and steals the Witch Blade.

-Enraged by Aya's death, Onami banishes Luna and prepares to take revenge against Yurei.
-Luna received Dash's message before his death, revealing to her the location of the Warrior Sword at Lord Arai's grave.
-Yurei reveals himself, having tracked Luna through witch magic, and convinces her to join him, but she refuses, so he takes Luna hostage.
-Yurei meets with Ikeda, who is revealed to be a traitor and the one who lends Yurei his ninjas to destroy the samurai so that he and the ninjas can take the seat of power.
-Onami and the rest of the samurai arrive to battle Yurei and the ninjas.
-Nikko kills Ikeda while Onami, Reo, and Luna battle Yurei, but he overpowers all of them.
-Luna attempts to stab Yurei with the Tengu Sword, but he is unaffected as it can only be wielded by the true descendant.
-Onami grabs the sword, which responds to her.
-Luna pins Yurei with her witch magic before Onami kills Yurei with the Tengu Sword.
-Onami reconciles with Luna and is welcomed into the samurai clan for her bravery.
-Onami is inaugurated and becomes Shinshiro's successor as a samurai lord.
+Furious over Aya's death, Onami banishes Luna and vows revenge.
+Luna receives Dash's final message, directing her to the Warrior Sword at Arai's grave.
+Yurei tracks her through witch magic and attempts to recruit her, but she refuses, so he takes her hostage.
+He then meets Ikeda, who is revealed as a traitor, having supplied Yurei with ninjas in exchange for power.

+Onami and the remaining samurai attack Yurei and his forces.
+Nikko kills Ikeda, while Onami, Reo, and Luna confront Yurei.
+He overpowers them, and Luna attempts to kill him with the Tengu Sword, but it cannot be wielded by anyone except the true descendant.
+Onami takes the sword and it responds to her.
+Luna pins Yurei with her witch magic, allowing Onami to kill him with the Tengu Sword.
+Onami reconciles with Luna and is welcomed into the samurai clan.
+She is subsequently inaugurated as Shinshiro's successor and becomes a samurai lord.